TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

       Synchronized objects support the :term:`context manager` protocol.

-The table below compares the syntax for creating shared ctypes objects from shared memory with the normal ctypes syntax.
-(In the table ``MyStruct`` is some subclass of :class:`ctypes.Structure`.)
+The table below compares the syntax for creating shared ctypes objects kutoka shared memory with the normal ctypes syntax.
+(In the table ``MyStruct`` is some subkundi of :class:`ctypes.Structure`.)

 ==================== ========================== ===========================
 ctypes               sharedctypes using type    sharedctypes using typecode